 - Pickling salt you can sub kosher salt, sea salt, or another high quality salt, preferably ground fine for easy dissolving.

 - When harvesting the grape leaves, be mindful to remove them at the stem so all you have is leaf.
 Choose clean grape leaves without any foreign matter on them (bird poo, insect eggs, spider webs, etc).

-- Take the grape leaves, and make a stack of them in your palm until it gets large, then fold them firmly into a packet of leaves and stuff them into a quart jar.
+- Make a stack of grape leaves in your palm until it gets large, then fold them firmly into a roll or packet and stuff them into a quart jar.

 - Repeat this process, stuffing the jar full until you nearly reach the top.
 Put a clean stone on top to hold the leaves in place, then cover completely with water.

 - Pour out the water, mix with the salt to dissolve, then pour back in the jar.
 (You can also just pour the salt into the jar and shake it, but it takes longer to dissolve.)

 - For a more exact ferment using a scale, see note below.